hakunamalaton/vue-scoped-css-example/README.md

 ## Child Component Root Elements
 From Vue documentation:

 > With scoped, the parent component's styles will not leak into child components.
 However, a child component's root node will be affected by both the parent's scoped CSS and the child's scoped CSS.
-This is by design so that the parent can style the child root element for layout purposes.
+This is by design so that the parent can style the child's root element for layout purposes.

 The example will help you understand the sentence `However, a child component's root node will be affected by both the parent's scoped CSS and the child's scoped CSS` easily.